-Her belly heaved with the contractions that she breathed into them.
+Her belly heaved with the contractions as she breathed into them.
 Move with them, don’t fight them, she told herself.
 Her belly contracted and she rode the pain and imagined herself ascending a hill and reaching the peak and coming down again.
-With each pain, she envisioned her body opening up to bring her daughter into the world; the little girl she had been joyfully and eagerly anticipating.
+With each pain, she envisioned her body opening up to bring her daughter into the world; the little girl she had been joyfully and eagerly anticipated.
 She was amazed by what her body could do.
 This pregnancy had brought her back to live in her body and she was enthralled by its wisdom, power and beauty.

 A few weeks before the labour she had tripped and broke her ankle.

 Through all of it she was blessed however by women who entered her life and became her lifeline.
 Her midwife was one of those women.
 When she visited and saw her sleeping on the floor downstairs she showed her how remarkable her body was by teaching her how to get up the stairs herself by hoisting herself up by her arms.
-Step by step putting her weight in her backside, she ascended the stairs and could now sleep in her bed.
+Step by step, putting her weight in her backside, she ascended the stairs and could now sleep in her bed.
 She felt so proud of herself and this body that could grow a child.

 When she thought that she could not take any more, she felt the urge to push and within a short time her daughter entered the world.
 She had a hearty cry and she could sense her power in that moment.
 She was going to make her mark in the world.